 \end{enumerate}

 \item $\mathcal{I}_4-$ Any configuration for which $M$ admits rotational symmetry with center of rotation $c$ and $|W(t)|\geq 2$.
-This can be further partitioned into: \begin{enumerate} \item $\mathcal{I}_{4}^a-$ $C(t)$ is asymmetric (Figure~\ref{initial3}(a)). \item $\mathcal{I}_{4}^b-$ $C(t)$ is symmetric with respect to rotational symmetry.
-This can be further partitioned into: $\mathcal{I}_{4}^{b1}-$ there exists a {\it meeting node} on $c$ (Figure~\ref{initial3}(b)), $\mathcal{I}_{4}^{b2}-$ there exists a robot position on $c$ (Figure~\ref{initial3}(c)) and $\mathcal{I}_{4}^{b3}-$ there does not exist any {\it meeting node} or robot positions on $c$ (Figure~\ref{initial5}(b)). \end{enumerate} \end{enumerate} We assume that if the \textit{meeting nodes} are symmetric with respect to a single line of symmetry, then $l$ is the line of symmetry.
+This can be further partitioned into: \begin{enumerate} \item $\mathcal{I}_{4}^a-$ $C(t)$ is asymmetric (Figure~\ref{initial3}(a)). \item $\mathcal{I}_{4}^b-$ $C(t)$ is symmetric with respect to rotational symmetry or $C(t)$ may admit a single line of symmetry.
+This can be further partitioned into: $\mathcal{I}_{4}^{b1}-$There exists a {\it meeting node} on $c$, $\mathcal{I}_{4}^{b2}-$ there exists a robot position on $c$ and $\mathcal{I}_{4}^{b3}-$ there does not exist any {\it meeting node} or robot positions on $c$ (Figure~\ref{initial5}(b)), or on any line of symmetry. \end{enumerate} \end{enumerate} We assume that if the \textit{meeting nodes} are symmetric with respect to a single line of symmetry, then $l$ is the line of symmetry.
 Similarly, if the \textit{meeting nodes} are symmetric with respect to rotational symmetry, then $c$ is the center of rotational symmetry.
-Since the partitioning of the initial configurations depends only on the position of \textit{meeting nodes} which are fixed nodes, all the robots can determine the class of configuration in which it belongs without any conflict.
+Since the partitioning of the initial configurations depends only on the position of \textit{meeting nodes}, which are fixed nodes, all the robots can determine the class of configuration in which it belongs without any conflict.
 Let $\mathcal I$ denote the set of all initial configurations.